Kkumarprajapati/WonderLust-major-project/README.md

 #### 7)Access the project:

-   °Once the server is running, you can access the project at http://localhost:8080.
+   ° Once the server is running, you can access the project at http://localhost:8080.